 If you’re a java lover who purchases coffee in bags rather than metal cans, you’ve likely wondered, “Can I recycle coffee bags?” at some point.
 As is the case for so many packaging items, the answer is, “Maybe, but probably not curbside.”

-In the recycling realm, some folks declare, “If in doubt, toss it out.”
+You may have heard the phrase, “If in doubt, toss it out,” in reference to recycling.
 It’s preferable to discard items unless you know for sure your local recycling facility accepts them.
-That’s because non-recyclable items potentially interfere with efficient sorting at the recycling facility.
-Sometimes, they disrupt the functioning of equipment.
-A recycling facility may dump out full loads of worthy recyclable items when they’re mixed with non-recyclable items.
+That’s because non-recyclable items interfere with efficient sorting at the recycling facility.
+Sometimes, they disrupt the functioning of equipment, which often results in lost time and money and can even be hazardous for workers.
+Because of contamination, recycling facilities may dump out full loads of worthy recyclable items when they’re mixed with non-recyclable items.

 Probably Not Curbside